dsloanm-uodit/hpc-docs/docs/software/nextflow.md

 For scientific reproducibility, it is recommended that option `-r <revision_name>` be provided to specify the version of the pipeline whenever a command is run.
 Additional discussion is available in the [reproducibility section of the documentation for the sarek pipeline](https://nf-co.re/sarek/3.3.2/docs/usage#reproducibility).
 Note that the `-r` option is not specific to sarek and can be used with other pipelines.

-## Troubleshooting

-Common errors and suggested fixes are below:

-* `Unable to run job: Access specifier of element "m_mem_free" of attribute "l_hard" in "short.default" does not allow removal of attribute but element was removed.`<br>
-Suggested fix: ensure the `qsub` file has been created in your conda environment's `bin` directory and it has been marked executable with `chmod +x`, as detailed in the [Installation](#installation) section.